Interview of Ralph Skoog, July 17, 2015

 Interviewed by Burdett Loomis

 In his 2015 oral history interview, Bob Storey recalled his service in the Kansas Senate from 1969-1976.
-His recollection is of a Senate that was in transition in terms of urban-rural influence on policymaking due to the one-person, one-vote principle enunciated by the U.S. Supreme Court in the mid-1960s.
+His recollection was of a Senate in transition in terms of urban-rural influence on policymaking due to the one-person, one-vote principle enunciated by the U.S. Supreme Court in the mid-1960s.
 He recalled intricacies of interactions among Senate leaders and governors and occasional intrigue in Senate leadership elections.
 He also reflected on improvements in the functioning of state government during the years when reorganization and modernization of many state functions took place.

 Joan Wagnon, Kansas